 Sarah Wakefield, Arrive Ready to Study Social Sciences

-I started teaching in the University of Toronto’s Department of Geography and Planning in 2002 – almost twenty years ago!
-I was trained as a health geographer, and still teach in that area and engage with that academic community.
-However, my main interest is activism: understanding how individuals and organizations work together to create just, healthy, and sustainable communities; what motivates activist work, what sustains it, and how it can be most effective.
+I started teaching in the University of Toronto’s Department of Geography and Planning in 2002 – almost 20 years ago!
+I was trained as a health geographer and still teach in that area and engage with that academic community.
+However, my main interest is activism: understanding how individuals and organizations work together to create just, healthy and sustainable communities; what motivates activist work, what sustains it and how it can be most effective.

 Learn more about Professor Wakefield